-Footswitch lack
+Footswitch Jack

-This connector allows you to connect a footswitch that can be used for control of OuickPunch audio punch-in and punch-out features in Pro Tools LE, and for MIDI punchin and punch-out recording with Pro Tools LE.
+This connector allows you to connect a footswitch that can be used for control of QuickPunch audio punch-in and punch-out, and for MIDI punch-in and punch-out recording features.
 Both continuous on/continuous off and instantaneous on/off pedals with a 1/4" TRS connector are supported.
 See "Recording with a Footswitch" on page 72 for more information.